The Common Man Speaks

 There was a sense of pride to have become ‘experts’ in this new medium much before our other friends in the building, relatives and a large majority of the Indian population.

-But my pride was demolished either in the same year or the next when I noticed that this famous paan wala at Breach Candy with the name of the shop as ‘Muchhad Panwala’ was having his own official website since 1998!
+But my pride was demolished either in the same year or the next when I noticed that one famous paan wala at Breach Candy with the name of the shop as ‘Muchhad Panwala’ was having his own official website since 1998!

 P.S – Just last month, the paan wala was arrested in a drug-related case, but that’s a different story.